aenonea/Arc-Boosts/README.md

 # [æno](https://github.com/aenonea)’s Boosts for Arc

-My personal Arc boosts collection to clean and add some functionalities to the websites I use a lot.
+My personal collection of Arc boosts for cleaning websites that I use a lot.
+Use them and adapt them to your liking.

 [![æno’s Boosts for Arc banner](assets/imgs/banner.svg)](https://github.com/aenonea/Arc-Boosts)